hoanganhngo610/stream-clustering.ijcai.2023/index.md

   - The tutorial will also introduce a starting solution to new research pathways in stream clustering algorithms:
     - Text clustering algorithms (despite the fact that previously, text clustering can be done with an indirect approach, using Term Frequency - Inverse Document Frequency (TF-IDF) \cite{rajaraman_ullman_2011} with an arbitrary numerical stream clustering algorithm;
     - Improvement in accuracy of calculating micro-clusters' centers and diameters using Welford's algorithm \cite{10.1007/978-3-642-51461-6_3} instead of cluster feature vectors.

+# Strategies to enhance audience and interactivity

+Since it is intended to be a mix between a lecture-style and a practical-style tutorial, the authors intend to imply various strategies to enhance interaction and interest, including:

+- Including various small Question and Answers sessions in the tutorial to enhance speaker - audience interaction, ideally once after every finished section;
+- Interactive quizzes or surveys (e.g. quizzes hosted on [kahoot](https://www.kahoot.it) will also be useful in attracting attendance and making the atmosphere more relaxed, while, at the same time, they can also make sure that the audience can understand the content conveyed;
+- Using interactive tools like Jupyter notebooks with `Holoviews` or `Plotly` to represent real-time results for the purpose of visualisation;
+- Switching presenters on-the-go, not necessarily after each section, will significantly increase attendees' attention towards the tutorial;
+- Instead of pre-filling all code snippets, a lot of tasks within the demo will be left blank so that users can try to have a practical experience with all parts, either within or after the tutorial.
+Having all tools, packages and frameworks open-source (including `River` and the associated demo repository) is also a plus in facilitating this practice.
+- Organizing small coding challenges or competitions.
+Since the main theme of the practical part of this tutorial is live visualisation and benchmarking, a certain level of competitiveness would create an energetic and enjoyable environment.

+# Ethical statement

+There are no ethical concerns related to the topic of this tutorial.

 # Related materials